JoeTodes/JCS-Robotics/ELT1010/ELT1010GuideBook5.md

 ![Parallel LED Circuit with Different Resistors](../images/schematics/circuit4c-paralleldifferent.svg)

-This time we are using the **10kΩ** (10000Ω) resistor, which has the **BROWN-BLACK-ORANGE** color code.
+Again we are using the **470Ω** resistor, which has the **YELLOW-PURLPE_BROWN** color code.

-You should notice right away a large difference in the brightness of the two **LEDs**.
+If you have very keen eyes, you might notice a slight difference in the brightness of the two **LEDs**.
 As we discussed in [Lesson 3](./ELT1010GuideBook3.md), bigger resistors mean less current, which means dimmer LED.

 **Perform all of the same measurements and calculations as we did earlier and record your findings**.
 In addition, see if you can predict **I<sub>tot</sub>** in this circuit once you know the current in each branch.